A History of the introduction of Dementia Friends to Australia

 St George is the latest town where local Enthusiasts, supported and funded by Rotary organised 4 awareness sessions which were well attended by people representing council, local clubs, services and just generally taken with the idea there is something every one of us can do to make living with dementia better than would otherwise be.

-Patrice Robinson, who, with long time Enthusiast Terri Lee (pictured above Left, Terri is fourth from the right) , started the whole process in St George rang less than a week after I had been in St George, all excited about their plans for their town and region.
-High on the list is converting a lovely park the local Rotary Club has established by the beautiful Balonne River, into a Dementia Friendly Community Garden, a place where a person living with dementia can go with family or friends to grow things, assist in maintenance or simply relax safely.
+Patrice Robinson, who, with long time Enthusiast Terri Lee (pictured above Left, Terri is fourth from the right) , started the whole process in St George.
+Soon after the first awareness education sessions Rotary members began work toward converting a lovely park Rotary established by the beautiful Balonne River, into a Dementia Friendly Community Garden, a place where a person living with dementia can go with family or friends to grow things, assist in maintenance or simply relax safely.
 The local CWA (their 2019 president picture above first right) and the Men’s Shed, are just two of the local groups already involved.

-I went back n 18th May to presented another awareness session and join in the exciting event where they unveiled their Dementia Friendly town signs.
-One will be placed at each entrance to the town, great idea.
+I went back n 18th May to present another awareness session and join in the exciting event where they unveiled their Dementia Friendly town signs.
+Signs have now been placed at each entrance to the town, great idea.

 Some additional,lovely news from St George concerns the ongoing success of the Movement and Dance Group established with great enthusiasm by local Community Nurse and Rotary Club and CWA members in.
-The joy on the faces of the people participating is all one needs to know what a great success it is.
+Note the joy on the faces of the people in the images on the Poster below, that’s all one needs to